Whatchamacallit (candy): Ingredient changes

 In 2008 the Hershey Company began to change the ingredients for some of its products, replacing the relatively expensive cocoa butter with cheaper oil substitutes.
 Such cost-cutting was done to reduce production costs and avoid price increases for its products.

 Hershey's changed the description of the product and altered the packaging slightly along with the ingredients.
 Though the new formula still contains chocolate, according to United States Food and Drug Administration food labeling laws, products that do not contain cocoa butter cannot legally be described as milk chocolate; instead, such products are often referred to as chocolate candy.

 Thingamajig

 In 2009 Hershey's introduced Thingamajig, featuring chocolate, cocoa crisps, and peanut butter inside.
 It was reintroduced in late 2011 on a supposedly permanent basis.
 However, as of 2012, according to Hershey's Chocolate World in Pennsylvania, the Thingamajig candy bar is no longer being produced.

 Whozeewhatzit

-In 2021 Hershey's unveiled the Whozeewhatzit bar featuring the chocolate, cocoa crisps, crisped rice, and peanut butter ingredients of the Thingamajig bar from 2009.
+In 2021 Hershey's unveiled the Whozeewhatzit (also called the WHOZEEWHATZIT) bar featuring the chocolate, cocoa crisps, crisped rice, and peanut butter ingredients of the Thingamajig bar from 2009.
 Hershey's held a naming contest for the new bar, with a $5,000 prize for the most creative name, along with a year's supply of the confection.
 After more than 43,000 entries the Whatchamacallit brand declared the name Whozeewhatzit the winning entry.
-The Whozeewhatzit wrapper identifies the contest winner: Lisa M. from Framingham, Massachusetts.
+The Whozeewhatzit wrapper identifies the contest winner: Lisa M. from Framingham, Massachusetts with inspiration from The Office character, Michael Scott.